ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 ```
 * [Principal component analysis (PCA), which is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables (entities each of which takes on various numerical values) into a set of values of linearly uncorrelated variables called principal components.](https://en.wikipedia.org/wiki/Principal_component_analysis)
 * n_components='mle', svd_solver='full' just mean the computer will just figure out which features out of the 200 are worth having for our calculations.
 Remember how some lines in the graph don't move throughout the figure?
 Those will probably be removed out.
 * Most of the time when you are working with big data you want to manually choose the amount of features you have, but since our data is relatively small, we can use an automatic PCA even if it will give us some features that add little to the accuracy.
+In this example PCA only removes 2 spectral categories.

 ```python
 """Removing the non-crop data by turning all their spectra values to 0"""